officialnico/balancerv2cad/README.md

 # <img src="https://github.com/balancer-labs/balancer-core-v2/blob/master/logo.svg" alt="Balancer" height="128px">

+## This repo has been archived, latest version can be found [here](https://github.com/balancer-labs/balpy/tree/main/balpy)

 ## Overview

 The BalancerV2 model is a python implementation of the balancerv2 protocol funded by Balancer and the Token Engineering community.
 In collaboration with Ocean Protocol and PowerPool.